EstherPeev/LandDegradation/content/unccdsroleandperformance.md

 # 1. Concept definition

+Some specific concepts in this section will be used, which would require some clarification before moving on to the analysis part.
+The effectiveness has been often used in order to asses an institution.
 One common definition of effectiveness is:

 > the extent to which institutions contribute to solving or mitigating the problems that motivate those people who create it ([Young, 2011](https://www.pnas.org/content/108/50/19853)).